hishamthajudheen/iot-machine-monitor/README.md

 2. Open your web browser and access the dashboard by visiting `http://localhost:8000`.

+3. Create a new user account using the register tab and signin.

+4. The real-time sensor data will be shown in graphs and various gauges.

-3. Use the switches on the dashboard to remotely control connected devices or sensors.
+5. Use the switches on the dashboard to remotely control connected devices or sensors.

 ## Configuration